-The Task Group drew the following conclusions from the evidence that was gathered:
+The Task Group drew the following conclusions from the findings gathered:

-- 1 A gap in information available to public on the Council's website regarding reporting and removal of graffiti, distinction between public and private land, prosecution and other was identified. - 2 Involving the community and engaging with gangs and youths related to gangs in creating urban art would serve as a way of replacing and preventing future graffiti in Rugby's hotspots. - 3 To solve issues around land responsibility, collaboration with third parties was key. - 4 The option to offer graffiti removal as a paid service to third parties such as BT, Canal and River Trust, Stagecoach was subject to further discussions. - 5 The option to offer graffiti removal as a paid service to private landlords and businesses while potentially generating an income for the Council was subject to resources available. - 6 Communities to form their own teams to coordinate projects with supporting information available on the Council's graffiti webpage. - 7 The Council's Social Inclusion Team, On Track, to provide support with project management and linking up artists with communities, in particular young people. - 8 Identify locations for locally supported street art and legal graffiti. - 9 The Council's aim should be to reduce the number of graffiti incidents whilst engaging and supporting our communities to respond and improve areas.
+- 1 A gap in information available to public on the Council's website regarding reporting and removal of graffiti, distinction between public and private land, prosecution and other was identified. - 2 Involvement of communities and engagement with gangs and youths related to gangs in the creation of urban art would serve as a way of replacing and preventing future graffiti in Rugby's hotspots. - 3 To solve issues around land responsibility, collaboration with third parties was key. - 4 The option to offer graffiti removal as a paid service to third parties such as BT, Canal and River Trust, Stagecoach was subject to further discussions. - 5 The option to offer graffiti removal as a paid service to private landlords and businesses while potentially generating an income for the Council was subject to resources available. - 6 Communities to form their own teams to coordinate projects with supporting information available on the Council's graffiti webpage. - 7 The Council's Social Inclusion Team, On Track, to provide support with project management and linking up artists with communities, in particular young people. - 8 Identify locations for locally supported street art and legal graffiti.